From the Fortress to the Garden, NHL fans starting to come back

 — Carolina Hurricanes (@Canes) March 5, 2021

 Chicago Blackhawks: Chicago hasn’t made any decisions surrounding United Center at this time.
-However, per the Parkins and Spiegel Show, it was reported that the Hawks and Chicago Bulls could welcome fans back at 10-15 percent capacity in April, pending approval from the city.
+However, per the Parkins and Spiegel Show, it was reported that the Hawks and Chicago Bulls could welcome fans back at 10-15% capacity in April, pending approval from the city.

 [NHL Power Rankings: Hurricanes, Isles climb with winning streaks]